ista-vamos/hna/README.md

 ### Generting code is slow

 The code generator is filled with different assertions, some of them are pretty expensive.
-If you experience a problem with speed generation, try running the generators with `python -OO` or using PyPy.
+If you experience a problem with the speed of the code generation, try running the scripts with `python -OO` or using PyPy.